nationalarchives/front-end-development-guide/version_control/README.md

 ## We use Git

 All developers should version control their development work.
 We use the [Git version control system (VCS)](https://git-scm.com/) at The National Archives.
-While we do allow individual teams some latitude in selecting a branching strategy that is most suitable for the specific product (for example, [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or a more trunk-based approach), developers across teams are expected to:
+While we do allow individual teams some latitude in selecting a branching strategy that is most suitable for the specific product (examples are provided below), developers across teams are expected to:

 * use **feature branches** for all their work, and
-* use **Pull Requests** as the mechanism by which all branches are merged (so that all code has been reviewed and is understood by more than one developer)
+* use **[pull requests](https://www.youtube.com/watch?v=d5wpJ5VimSU)** as the mechanism by which all branches are merged (so that all code has been reviewed and is understood by more than one developer)

 ## We use GitHub